 4. Draft and approve all policies for the organization.

 5. All Board of Directors are encouraged to participate in community activities.

-VI.
-Executive Officers

-The officers of NOBL shall be: Chairperson, Vice-Chairperson, Treasurer, Secretary.
-All officers serve on the Board of NOBL as volunteers and without any compensation of any type, form, or kind.
+6. Delegate duties to staff as necessary and appropriate.

+B. Attendance Requirements - add phone option

+All Board members shall attend all regular meetings.
+Unexcused absence of a Board member from any two (2) consecutive meetings shall be considered a declaration of resignation.
+An excused absence constitutes notification to staff or board member preferably 24 hours prior to meeting.
+A board member participating in a meeting by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other shall be deemed to be present at the meeting.

-E. Frequency
+C. Frequency

-The Board of Directors shall meet once a month.
+The Board of Directors shall meet at least ten (10) times per year.

-F. Quorum
+D. Quorum

-A quorum for a meeting of the Board of Directors shall consist of five (5) Board Members.
+A quorum for a meeting of the Board of Directors shall be five (5) Board Members.

-H. Parliamentary Procedure
+E. Parliamentary Procedure

-Roberts Rules of Order shall be used and observed at all NOBL meetings.
+When operating by consensus is not productive, Roberts Rules of Order shall be used and observed at all NOBL meetings with the addition of the following rules:

-I. Board of Director’s Voting

 1. The chairperson shall not vote except for the purpose of breaking a tie vote.

 2. All business to be voted upon shall require a simple majority vote of those Board Members present, except as otherwise specified herein.

 3. Members of the Board of Directors shall be allowed to vote by proxy.

+4. Voting privileges at Board meetings are reserved to voting Board

+F. Agenda and Speaking Privileges

-4. In order to address the Board of Directors, any person must ask to be included in the agenda prior to its adoption, otherwise there is no public comment unless requested and granted by the Chairperson.
+1. In order to address the Board of Directors on a new topic, any

+person must ask to be included in the agenda prior to its adoption, or

+wait until the public comment section.

-5. The Chairperson shall adopt the agenda not less than three (3) business days prior to the next regular or special Board meeting.
+2. The Chairperson shall adopt the agenda not less than three (3) business days prior to the next regular or special Board meeting.

-6. Voting privileges at Board meetings are reserved to voting Board members only.
+members only.

-7. A non-board member may not enter into discussion or debate until members of the Board have had an opportunity to speak and must first be recognized by the Chairperson.
+3. A non-board member may not enter into discussion or debate until members of the Board have had an opportunity to speak and must first be recognized by the Chairperson.

-J. Executive Session
+G. Executive Session - prevent use for “secret" meetings

-Members of the Board of Directors may meet in a closed executive session excluding all other persons at the discretion of the Chairperson for the purpose of staff evaluation and performance, disciplinary actions, and property and/or contract negotiations.
+The Board of Directors may meet in a closed session excluding all other persons at the discretion of the Chairperson for the purpose of staff evaluation and performance, disciplinary actions, and property and/or contract negotiations.

-1. Executive sessions shall not be used to conduct general business.

-K. Compensation

-All Directors serve on the Board of NOBL as volunteers and without any compensation of any type, form, or kind.
+H. Disciplinary Procedures

+In the case of inappropriate and or unacceptable conduct, lesser than removal of office, at their discretion, the Board may issue verbal, written or sanction as the offense warrants.

-L. Resignation or Removal from Office
+I. Removal from Office - vacancy addsessed elsewhere

-1. If a Board Member resigns; either because of absences or other written reason, a new board member shall be appointed by the Board of Directors.
-Upon notice of such vacancy, declaration of said vacancy must be published in any media available to the Belknap Community following the resignation.

-2. The removal of a member of the Board of Directors may take place whenever the Board determines that it is in the best interest of the organization.
+1. The removal of a member of the Board of Directors may take place whenever the Board determines that it is in the best interest of the organization.

-3. A motion to remove a Board Member from office shall not be acted upon by the Board of Directors for thirty (30) days, or until the next regular Board meeting, during which time the Board Member in question may organize a defense.
+2. A motion to remove a Board Member from office shall not be acted upon by the Board of Directors for thirty (30) days, or until the next regular Board meeting, during which time the Board Member in question may organize a defense.